What we do

 Conditions we treat

-We offer a comprehensive range of PET-CT scans using F18-FDG, F18-Na for bone scanning, F18-Choline for prostate, F18-amyloid imaging agent for the brain and Ga68-Dotatate for certain types of cancer, mainly neuroendocrine tumours.
+We offer a comprehensive range of PET-CT scans using F18-FDG, F18-Choline and Ga68-PSMA for prostate, F18-amyloid imaging agent for the brain and Ga68-Dotatate for certain types of cancer, mainly neuroendocrine tumours.
 These may be combined with a diagnostic CT.
-PET-CT scanning at King’s has more details

-We have an open referral practice for primary care for all diagnostic nuclear medicine investigations including DEXA, bone scans, kidney assessments and myocardial perfusion.
+We have an open referral practice for primary care for certain diagnostic nuclear medicine investigations including DEXA, bone scans and kidney assessments.

 - For assessment of bone mineral density, please request a DEXA scan.